-John Burt has served as Town Manager since July 2017.
+John M. Burt has served as Town Manager since July 2017.
 Prior to Groton, Mr. Burt spent eleven years as the County Administrator for Otsego County, Michigan.
 He also served in Berrien County, Michigan for nine years, the last few as its Planning Director.
 His responsibilities in Groton include serving as its Chief Executive Officer and he is directly responsible to the Council for the administration of all departments led by appointed officials including 9-1-1 Dispatch/Emergency Management, Information Technology, the Finance Department, Human Resources, the Groton Public Library, Parks and Recreation, Planning and Development, Police and Public Works.
 Additionally, the Town Manager is responsible for ensuring that all laws and ordinances governing the Town are faithfully executed.
 He received a B.S. degree from Central Michigan University in 1994 and a M.A. degree from Western Michigan University in 1996.

-Cindy R. Landry has served the Town since 1982 and was appointed to the position of Finance Director in 2014.
+Cindy R. Landry has served the Town since 1982 and was appointed to the position of Director of Finance in 2014.
 Prior to that Ms. Landry held the positions of Treasurer/Accounting Manager and Accounting Supervisor.
 Ms. Landry holds a Bachelor of Science Degree in Business Administration and a Bachelor of Arts Degree in Economics from Eastern Connecticut State University.

-Delia E. Morrison was appointed to the position of Treasurer/Accounting Manager in May of 2017.
+Delia E. Morrison was appointed to the position of Deputy Director of Finance in October of 2019.
+Prior to that Ms. Morrison held the position of Treasurer/Accounting Manager.
 She has previous employment experience in municipal accounting and auditing, as well as tax services.
 Ms. Morrison holds a Bachelor of Science Degree in Business Administration from the University of Rhode Island in addition to receiving a Certificate in Forensic Accounting from Post University.